Primis1/Obsidian-Vault/finance/Economics/Market Derivatives/Yield Curve.md

 ***
 ### Special values:

-- Yield curve - associated with economic recession and overall optimism/pessimism on the market.
+- #yield-curve - associated with economic recession and overall optimism/pessimism on the market.
 Curve displays correlation of interest rates and bond maturities of bonds

 ### Concepts: